mdavis-xyz/mdavis.xyz/pages/colo/content.md

 Upfront investment costs will be neglected, since they would be approximately the same with both colocation and separate sites (neglecting project management efficiencies from having only one site).
 It is assumed that the grid connection is not constrained.
-This extension applies to large scale projects, because I assume revenue is based on spot price.
+This analysis applies to large scale projects, because I assume revenue is based on spot price.
 For households with solar and a battery, the same principles would apply, were they not distorted by fixed tariffs.

 This work is part of my [masters thesis](../masters-thesis).